Chromozon/Q2JumpRefresh/msets.md

 ## fasttele
 By default, whenever a player uses a teleporter, their movement speed is reset to 0 and they are held in place briefly.
 Some maps require smooth teleports that do not reset player movement.

-To enable this setting, set value = 1.
+To enable, set value = 1.

 ## rocket
 Allows a player to pick up and shoot rocket launchers instead of them acting as map finish.